sap-tutorials/Tutorials/tutorials/abap-custom-ui-communication-systems/abap-custom-ui-communication-systems.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 11: ](Create certificate file)]
-1. In the text editor file that you pasted SAP Cloud Platform subaccount's signing certificate into before, add a line with value `"-----BEGIN CERTIFICATE-----"` in front of the signing certificate and a line with value `"-----END CERTIFICATE-----"` after.
+1. In the text editor file that you pasted SAP Cloud Platform subaccount's signing certificate into before, add a line with value `-----BEGIN CERTIFICATE-----` in front of the signing certificate and a line with value `-----END CERTIFICATE-----` after.

     ```swift
         -----BEGIN CERTIFICATE-----